 Pringle et al. did a small study comparing the CDS, Gorelick,

 and WHO scales in resource-poor environments.
-Having enrolled seventy-three children, 52 were available for analysis after deaths and dropouts.
+Of the 73 children enrolled, 52 were available for analysis after excluding deaths and dropouts.
 Here are the sensitivity values for detecting moderate dehydration.

 Ultrasound

 Ultrasound has been used with varying degrees of success to determine fluid responsiveness in an adult population.
-Although measurement of inferior vena cava (IVC) diameter and aorta-to-IVC ratio has shown some promise, a systematic review earlier this year has questioned this.
+Although measurement of inferior vena cava (IVC) diameter and aorta-to-IVC ratio has shown promise, a systematic review published earlier this year questioned its validity.
 Even the cooly-named BUDDY study (Bedside Ultrasound to Detect Dehydration in Youth) showed little correlation between the level of dehydration and inspiratory collapse of the IVC (in spontaneously breathing patients).

 Is anything fancier in the works?

-In reading through all of these papers, I am once again struck by the heterogeneity of the studies and the low number of study participants involved.
-We have been basing our practice on studies with little external validation and less than 200 patients.
-I was given a rubric for the clinical assessment of dehydration that was been held up as the standard throughout my time in practice, and I’m not sure if I should continue using it.
+Reading through all of these papers, I am once again struck by the heterogeneity of the studies and the small number of participants.
+We have been basing our practice on studies with little external validation and fewer than 200 patients.
+I was given a rubric for the clinical assessment of dehydration that was held up as the standard throughout my time in practice, and I’m not sure if I should continue using it.

 With all of that in mind, what should you do?

-No individual clinical sign can accurately predict the presence or the degree of dehydration.
+No single clinical sign can accurately predict the presence or severity of dehydration.
 When used in combination, in the form of a dehydration scale, we are no closer to an answer.
 It seems that my gestalt is probably as accurate as any particular scale.

 At DFTB19, Nikki Abela challenged the assumption that we are great at assessing hydration status in children.
 We could all do better.
 We are right between 25% and 80% of the time.
-That huge spread of exactitude does not just encompass the experience of years.
+That broad spectrum of exactitude encompasses the experience of years.

 References